byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### Bedroom Options

-*A peaceful nights sleep, a little sanctuary in the city, spacious and private.* All rooms included cotton linens and towels.
+*A peaceful nights sleep, a little nature sanctuary in the city, spacious and private.* All rooms included cotton linens and towels.

 ![Luxury is nature.](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumGTEcoDecoMasterWeb.JPG)